davidmelo87/TCC-David---Consumo-de-Diesel-no-Brasil-e-PIB-Data-Science-Aplicado-Estrat-gia-de-Neg-cios./README.md

 **Palavras-chave:** consumo de diesel; inferência estatística; regressão múltipla; macroeconomia; previsão de demanda.

+# Diesel Consumption in Brazil and GDP: Data Science Applied to Business Strategy.

+# Abstract

+This study examines the relationship between macroeconomic and sectoral variables and Diesel B consumption in Brazil, emphasizing how indicators such as Gross Domestic Product (GDP), agricultural production, exchange rate, and international oil prices influence national demand.
+The research applies statistical and econometric techniques, with a focus on multiple regression and diagnostic procedures to validate model assumptions.
+Official data from ANP, IBGE, the Central Bank of Brazil, and other institutional sources were used, covering the period from 2017 to 2024.
+The findings show that Diesel B consumption is strongly associated with economic activity and road freight transport, as well as seasonal patterns linked to the agricultural cycle.
+This study contributes by providing an analytical tool to better understand the dynamics of the fuel market and support strategic decision-making in the energy sector.

+**Keywords:** diesel consumption; statistical inference; multiple regression; macroeconomics; demand forecasting.

 ## Metodologia
 - DataLoader & Data Wrangling
 - Análise Descritiva